Logic (rapper): 2019–2021: Supermarket, Confessions of a Dangerous Mind, No Pressure, and retirement

 On January 18, 2019, Logic released "Keanu Reeves", the lead single of his upcoming fifth studio album.
 He then released Supermarket, a novel written by himself with an accompanying soundtrack on March 26, 2019, expanding his musical abilities by featuring alternative rock.
 While he became the first rapper to have a New York Times No. 1 best-selling novel, the accompanying soundtrack received negative reviews from critics and peaked at No. 56 on the US Billboard 200.
 On March 19, Logic announced his fifth studio album Confessions of a Dangerous Mind and released its title track.
 The album's third single, "Homicide", was released on May 3 and featured a guest verse from Eminem.
 The song peaked at No. 5 on the Billboard Hot 100 chart and in the top 10 in various other countries.
 The album was released on May 10 and debuted at No. 1 on the US Billboard 200, making it his third album to reach the top of the chart.

 Logic had a minor acting role when he provided the voice and motion capture for a villain in the final chapter of the video game The Last of Us Part II, which was released on June 19, 2020.
 On July 16, he announced that his sixth album, No Pressure, would be his last one as he wanted to retire and focus on being a father.
 The album was released on July 24 and was described as the sequel to his 2014 debut album, Under Pressure.
 On July 24, he started streaming full-time after signing an exclusive deal with Twitch.
 He uses his streams to produce beats in real-time, chat with fans, and play video games.
 He has played games with streamers such as Corpse Husband, Jacksepticeye, MrBeast, PewDiePie, Pokimane, Sykkuno, and Valkyrae.
 His first stream was the album listening party to No Pressure.
 He made his Grammy speech on the stream because he thought he would never get nominated, and thanked Drake, Kendrick Lamar, 6ix, A$AP Ferg (and A$AP Mob as a whole), J. Cole, and Toro y Moi.
+On September 11, Logic releases a TwitchTape, a beat tape that is downloadable for free.